sw2719/steam-account-switcher/README.md

 * Improving code & readability (Continuous)

 # About the code
-* Requests, gettext module are required.
+* Requests and gettext module are required.
 * Keep in mind that I'm _quite_ new to Python.
 I'm sorry if my code is dirty, hard to read, or poorly written.
 * Lots of global keywords.
 Yeah I know.
 They are bad.
 I just don't know how to do it without them.
 I could use parameters but to call a function with parameters in tkinter widgets, I need to use lambda or whatever.
 And I thought using globals would be better than lambdas.
 Any advice is appreciated.
 * Strings in source code are in Korean.
 I used gettext to translate Korean strings into English. po files are avaliable in /locale.
 I will add English comments soon.
 I'm considering that I write source code in English.